home | what's new | other sitescontact | about

 Elizabeth Fry: “The first thing a person must learn here, if they are to progress, is to lose this idea of self-importance.
 Those who are really progressed never, never, give that impression, because it is not even in their nature to appear, or want to appear, important… Above all things, if you want to discover truth, avoid men of power and position.”

 Elizabeth, from the afterlife, via Mr. Flint, frames her message around, offers a virtual statement against, those who desire to give an "impression" of being "really progressed."
-It's all they, "the insane 500," do in their preening and puffing.
+She speaks of, what I call, "the insane 500."

 "There is, in a sense, organization here [on the other side] -- there is a feeling that everything is in its place, but there is no conscious organization here… there is always the realization of greater possibilities… because nothing is static here, everything has the opportunity for change; and when a person begins to seek, begins to change in themselves, begins to desire things of a better order, so, automatically, gradually, they will find those things – it’s all a state of being, a state of mind.
 Every existence in which one might find himself is a state of mind, a state of awareness, a consciousness…